bird70/ask-the-data/_posts/2025-07-07-ArcGIS_migration_architecture.md

 ## Conclusion

 Migrating from on-premises ArcGIS Server and SDE to the cloud is an opportunity to modernize your geospatial workflows.
-While a lift-and-shift approach offers a quick path to the cloud, embracing serverless and SaaS solutions like ArcGIS Online can deliver greater agility, potentially lower costs, and reduced maintenance in the long run.
+While a lift-and-shift approach offers a quick path to the cloud, embracing serverless and SaaS solutions like ArcGIS Online can deliver greater agility, lower costs, and reduced maintenance in the long run.
 The right choice depends on your organization's requirements, existing investments, and appetite for change.

 ---